Roland Emmerich: 2010s

 Emmerich's next film, Anonymous, released on 28 October 2011, is based on the premise that Edward de Vere, 17th Earl of Oxford is the real author of the plays and sonnets of William Shakespeare.
 According to Emmerich, "It's an historical thriller because it's about who will succeed Queen Elizabeth and the struggle of the people who want to have a hand in it.
 It's the Tudors on one side and the Cecils on the other, and in between [the two] is the Queen.
 Through that story we tell how the plays written by the Earl of Oxford ended up labelled 'William Shakespeare.'"
+The film's box-office failures signaled a decline of Emmerich's career.

 In 2011, Sony Pictures had purchased a pitch for Emmerich's project Singularity, a sci-fi epic about a man composed of nanomachines.
 Originally planned for a 2013 release, the project has since gone into development hell.

 Emmerich directed the action-thriller film White House Down, which involved a terrorist attack on the White House by a paramilitary group.
 The spec script was written by James Vanderbilt and was purchased by Sony Pictures for $3 million in March 2012.
 The Hollywood Reporter called it "one of the biggest spec sales in quite a while".
 The journal said the script was similar "tonally and thematically" to the films Die Hard, Air Force One and Olympus Has Fallen (2013).
 Emmerich began filming in July 2012 at the La Cité Du Cinéma in Montreal, Quebec, Canada.
 The film was released on 28 June 2013 in the United States.

 Whenever asked about making a personal project, Emmerich thought it would be "a gay film", and after friends during production of Anonymous asked if he could make a film on the Stonewall riots, Emmerich got interested in the idea.
 Stonewall was released in 2015.
 He followed it with a sequel to his most successful film in Independence Day: Resurgence, released twenty years after the original Independence Day on 24 June 2016.

 In November 2019, Emmerich directed the film Midway based on the battle of Midway during the Pacific Theater of World War II.